isomerpages/edb-ostln/_space-ecosystem/Earth Observation Initiative.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/logos/EOI_Logo_High_Res.png">
 </div>
+<p></p>
+<p>Earth Observation technology is increasingly recognised as a powerful
+tool for contributing to sustainable development goals.
+It offers a cost-effective approach to monitoring, managing and mobilising resources by providing a more comprehensive, real-time data on a wide range of environmental scenarios.
+This enables us to track changes in land use, monitor water resources, assess crop health, and predict natural disasters with unprecedented speed and accuracy.
+The uniqueness of Earth Observation lies in its ability to cover vast areas quickly and repeatedly, reducing the need for extensive ground-based data collection and providing valuable insights to inform targeted interventions and policy decisions.</p>
 <p>The Earth Observation Initiative (EOI) is a collaborative effort spearheaded
 by Singapore's Office for Space Technology and Industry (OSTIn).
 Launched on 26 February 2025, the EOI aims to harness the power of Earth observation